 This is also pretty obvious.
 By including this part in the website terms and conditions, you reserve the right to withdraw, restrict, or change your service offering, keep information relating to your users confidential.
 It can also spell out cyber security provisions and fees due, if you’re website is subscription based.

 If your website requires an account to be created, then this clause must spell out what the termination process is, in what circumstances your business can revoke a user’s account, and measures to ensure that passwords and usernames are kept confidential.

 5. Intellectual Property (IP)

-This part of your website terms and conditions spells out that you own everything!
+This part of the terms and conditions for your website spells out that you own everything!
 Whether it’s content you’ve created, branding materials, or even material your users upload.
 Beware users- if you violate this provision, the business can suspend your use of its services.

 6. Liability Limitations

-By including this, you protect yourself from certain events that you could be held liable for if you didn’t include this clause.
+By including this, you protect yourself from certain events that you could be held liable for if you didn’t include this clause in the terms and conditions for your website.
 The only things you can not limit your liability on are personal injury or death.

 What Will A Good Lawyer Tell You?

 Every single business is different.
 There isn’t one size that fits all.